-However, a closely related condition called complex post-traumatic stress disorder (CPTSD) is becoming more widely recognized by doctors in recent years.
+Most people are familiar with post-traumatic stress disorder (PTSD), an anxiety disorder that results from a traumatic event, such as a natural disaster or car accident.
+But, there’s a closely related condition called complex post-traumatic stress disorder (CPTSD) is becoming more widely recognized by doctors in recent years.

 CPTSD results from repeated trauma over months or years, rather than a single event.

-What are the Symptoms of CPTSD?
+What Are the Symptoms of CPTSD?

 The symptoms of CPTSD usually include those of PTSD, plus an additional set of symptoms.
 Oh how fun.
 We get additional symptoms!

 Here are just a few symptoms of CPTSD, that I’ve experienced myself at times:

 This can include having nightmares or emotional flashbacks.
 I have these.